 About the expert

 Angela O’Donnell is the Product Manager of contentCrawler, an automated OCR and compression solution.
-Drawing on her technical support background, she helped develop contentCrawler and its compression functionality from the ground up nearly seven years ago.
-Today she leads a team of developers who continue to enhance the compression technology for its global user base.
+She helped develop contentCrawler and its compression functionality from the ground up nearly seven years ago.

 PDF compression can help reduce the costs of sharing, storing, and transferring files to the cloud.
 It speeds up the process of uploading, downloading, printing, or attaching a PDF since the smaller the size, the quicker it is to distribute.